-S. Not admitted for inhabilitation in influentation but to embolish influentation and are not for excite care in prefer and influentation and are not for excite care in prefer and influentation and are not for excite care in prefer and influentation and influentation and influentation and influentation are not for excite care in prefer and influentation and including administration and influentation 3504 Claims-Only Hospital-Wide (All- Condition, All-Procedur Risk-Standardized Mortality Measure 0229 Hospital 30-day, all- cause, risk-standardized mortality rate (RSMR) following heart failure (HF) hospitalization 2876 Hospital 30-day, all- cause, risk-standardized mortality rate (RSMR) following acute ischemic stroke hospitalization with claims-based risk adjustment for stroke severity 0347 Death Rate in Low- Mortality Diagnosis Related Groups (PSI02) 0530 Mortality for Selected Conditions is present on admission (POA) for a condition which hospitals have limited ability to influence survival rehabilitation Rationale: These admissions are not typically to a short-term acute care hospital and are not for acute care (see data dictionary, HWM Non-Acute Care Inclusion tab).
-6. Not enrolled in hospi at the time of, or 12 months prior to, their index admission Rationale: Patients enrolled in hospice in th prior 12 months or at th time of admission are unlikely to have 30-day survival as a primary go 7.
-Not enrolled in hospi within two days of admission Rationale: There is not single, correct approach regarding patients enrolled in hospice duri admission or upon discharge - mortality mor may not represent a quality signal for this group of patients and hospice enrollment is inadequate to differentiate this issue.
-However, for most patients and/or families who had the discussion and agreed to enroll in hospice within two days of admission, 30-day survival is not likely the primary goal due to the condition and not the quality of care received 8.
-Not with a principal diagnosis of cancer and enrolled in hospice duri their index admission Rationale: Patients admitted primarily for cancer who are enroller in hospice during admission are unlikely th have 30-day survival as primary goal of care. (se data dictionary, HWM Cancer Inclusion Hab).
-9. Without any diagnos of metastatic cancer Rationale: Although sor patients admitted with diagnosis of metastatic cancer will have 30-day survival as primary goal of care, (se data dictionary, HWM Cancer Inclusion Hab).
-9. Without any diagnos of metastatic cancer Rationale: Although sor patients admitted to th hospital, death may be clinically reasonable and patient-centered outcome. (see data dictionary, HWM Metastatic Cancer Inclusion tab).
-10. Not with a principal discharge diagnosis, or ce ne adjustment for stroke severity I63.40 Cerebral infarction due to embolism of unspecified cerebral artery I63.50 Cerebral infarction due to unspecified occlusion or stenosis of unspecified cerebral artery I67.8 Other specified cerebrovascular diseases I67.89 Other cerebrovascular diseases An ICD-9 to ICD-10 crosswalk is attached in field S.2b.
-(Data Dictionary y the control of the is present on admission (POA) for a condition which hospitals have limited ability to influer survival ice
+3504 Claims-Only Hospital-Wide (All- Condition, All-Procedure) Risk-Standardized Mortality Measure 0229 Hospital 30-day, all- cause, risk-standardized mortality rate (RSMR) following heart failure (HF) hospitalization 2876 Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following acute ischemic stroke hospitalization with claims-based risk adjustment for stroke severity 0347 Death Rate in Low- Mortality Diagnosis Related Groups (PSI02) 0530 Mortality for Selected Conditions 5.
+Not admitted for rehabilitation Rationale: These admissions are not typically to a short-term acute care hospital and are not for acute care (see data dictionary, HWM Non-Acute Care Inclusion tab).
+6. Not enrolled in hospice at the time of, or 12 months prior to, their index admission Rationale: Patients enrolled in hospice in the prior 12 months or at the time of admission are unlikely to have 30-day survival as a primary goal.
+7. Not enrolled in hospice within two days of admission Rationale: There is not a single, correct approach regarding patients enrolled in hospice during admission or upon discharge - mortality may or may not represent a quality signal for this group of patients and hospice enrollment is inadequate to differentiate this issue.
+However, for most patients and/or families who had the discussion and agreed to enroll in hospice within two days of admission, 30-day survival is not likely the primary goal due to their condition and not the quality of care received.
+8. Not with a principal diagnosis of cancer and enrolled in hospice during their index admission Rationale: Patients admitted primarily for cancer who are enrolled in hospice during admission are unlikely to have 30-day survival as a primary goal of care. (see data dictionary, HWM Cancer Inclusion tab).
+9. Without any diagnosis of metastatic cancer Rationale: Although some patients admitted with a diagnosis of metastatic cancer Rationale: Although some patients admitted with a diagnosis of metastatic cancer Rationale: Although some patients admitted with a diagnosis of metastatic cancer Rationale: Although some patients admitted with a diagnosis of metastatic cancer Rationale: Although some patients admitted with a diagnosis of metastatic cancer Rationale: Although some patients admitted with a diagnosis of metastatic cancer Inclusion tab).
+9. Without any diagnosis of metastatic cancer Rationale: Although some patients admitted with a diagnosis of metastatic cancer Inclusion tab).
+10. Not with a principal claims-based risk adjustment for stroke discharge diagnosis, or a secondary diagnosis that is present on admission (POA) for a condition which hospitals have limited ability to influence survival Rationale: Hospitals have little ability to impact